Schaghticoke Indian Tribe

-The Schaghticoke Indian Tribe (SIT) is a state-recognized tribe in Connecticut.
+The Schaghticoke Indian Tribe (SIT) is a faction of the state-recognized Schagticoke tribe in Connecticut.
+It is not a federally recognized tribe.

 History

 The Schaghticoke Indian Tribe is a splinter group that split off from the larger Schaghticoke Tribal Nation in 1986.
-Both groups are state-recognized in Connecticut and both have filed separate petitions for federal recognition.
+Both groups are factions of "the Schagticoke", which is state-recognized in Connecticut as a tribe.
+Both factions have filed separate petitions for federal recognition.
 SIT applied for federal recognition in March, 2022.